These are the tools I use for running my business and website.

 I’m a Mac.
 Have been for years.
 Currently a newish 13” MacBook Pro, an older 9” iPad Pro with Pencil, and a fairly old iPhone 6.

 When I’m doing stuff that needs a bigger screen, I have an external monitor from HP.
-It’s silver and white, it looks great with my Mac and it cost a lot less than the equivalent from Apple.
+It looks great with my Mac and it cost a lot less than the equivalent from Apple.

 Email and calendar